 The purpose of a housing navigator is to minimize the number of days homeless by assisting the household in obtaining housing as quickly as possible.
-While services may be short- to mediumterm, they are generally intensive in nature and usually involve multiple and frequent contact with the household, which can include in person, virtual, texts, email and/or phone.
+While services may be short- to medium-term, they are generally intensive in nature and usually involve multiple and frequent contact with the household, which can include in person, virtual, texts, email and/or phone.
 It also includes staff actively assisting the household in its housing search.
-Staff should seek input from the household regarding the level of housing search assistance they need and consider other factors, including household barriers such as mental health, rental history, including unlawful detainers, unpaid rent or damages, credit history, criminal background, lack of transportation, etc. In addition, low vacancy rates or increased landlord resistance to lease to households with barriers may require additional staff assistance to engage with housing search and potential landlords.
+Staff should seek input from the household regarding the level of housing search assistance they need and consider other factors, including household barriers such as mental health, rental history, including unlawful detainers, unpaid rent or damages, credit history, criminal background, lack of transportation, etc. Additionally, low vacancy rates or increased property owner/manager resistance to lease to households with barriers may require additional staff assistance to engage with housing search and potential property owners/managers.